pgRouting/pgrouting/doc/src/installation/installation.rst

 This is a basic guide to download and install pgRouting.

 The specific instructions for any given OS distribution may vary depending on the various package maintainers.
-Contact the specific OS package mantainer for details.
+Contact the specific OS package maintainer for details.

 .. note:: The following are only general instructions.